Chopped (TV series): Guest judges

 The following judges have appeared in three or fewer seasons:

 Episodes

-Former contestants competing in other reality shows

-Some of the contestants on Chopped would go on to appear in Fox's reality show Hell's Kitchen.
-William Lustberg, the runner up on the ninth episode of the first season, was the runner up on season 9 of Hell's Kitchen.
-Roshni Mansukhani, the winner of the fourth episode of the second season, was eliminated in the eighth episode of the tenth season of Hell's Kitchen.
-Jackie Baldassari, who was eliminated after the entrée in the tenth episode of the ninth season of Chopped, was eliminated in the ninth episode of the eleventh season of Hell's Kitchen.
-Anthony "Anton" Testino, who was eliminated after the appetizer in the tenth episode of the fifth season, was eliminated in the fourteenth episode of the twelfth season of Hell's Kitchen.
-Robyn Almodovar, the winner of the sixth episode of the twenty-fourth season, had previously been eliminated in the sixteenth episode of the tenth season of Hell's Kitchen and was later eliminated in thirteenth episode of the seventeenth season of Hell's Kitchen.
-Finally, Hassan Musselmani, who was eliminated after the dessert in the third episode of the 35th season of Chopped, had previously been eliminated in the seventh episode of the fifteenth season of Hell's Kitchen.
-In addition, Frank Bilotti, who was eliminated after the entrée in the third episode of the 37th season, had previously been eliminated in the tenth episode of the thirteenth season of Hell's Kitchen.
-Some former contestants and judges from Chopped have also appeared on Beat Bobby Flay, as well as several former contestants appearing on another Food Network series Cutthroat Kitchen.

 Awards

 Chopped won two James Beard Awards in 2012 from the James Beard Foundation: one medal for Best Show, In-Studio or Fixed Location, given to Ted Allen, the team of judges, Food Network, and producers Linda Lea, Dave Noll, and Vivian Sorenson; the other for Media Personality or Host, given to Allen.
-Also, "Chopped" was inducted into the Culinary Hall of Fame in 2012.
+Additionally, Chopped was inducted into the Culinary Hall of Fame in 2012.

 Chopped Sweets

-A spin-off series titled Chopped Sweets premiered on February 3, 2020, with Scott Conant as host.
+A spin-off series titled Chopped Sweets premiered on February 3, 2020, with Scott Conant as host and head judge.
 It follows the same three-round competition/judging structure and $10,000 prize as the original, with chefs required to make desserts in every round that adhere to a theme announced by Conant.
 The judging panel consists of Conant and two other judges, and the time limit is typically extended from 30 minutes to 45 to allow proper time for baking.